joshin-run-tiy/hangman-game/working-notes.md

 - [ ] - verify if alphabet char
 - [ ] - remaining turns
 - [ ] - if win/lose produce indication
-- [ ] - lose inication when run out of turns
+- [ ] - lose indication when run out of turns

 *****